1 - Overview

 Detailed Information

-GPU Node List page’s Details Tab you can view the detailed information of the selected resource, and if necessary, edit the information.
+On the GPU Node List page’s Details Tab, you can view the detailed information of the selected resource and edit the information if necessary.

 CategoryDetailed description